Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 - Student loan: $6,000 with 6% APR and a minimum payment of $150

-To utilize this method, you would list your debts, including the payment information, the total amount owed, minimum monthly payments, and the due dates.
+With “avalanche method” you focus on the credit card balance, followed by the student loan, and then the car loan.
+To utilize this method, you list your debts, including payment information, total amount owed, minimum monthly payments, and due dates.

-You would arrange your list from the debt with the highest interest rate down to the lowest interest rate and then budget for how much extra funds you can contribute to the highest interest-bearing debt while continuing paying the minimum payment on the others.
+Arrange your list from the debt with the highest interest rate down to the lowest interest rate.
+You budget for extra funds to pay off highest interest debt first.
+While you continue paying the minimum payment on the others.
+As you pay off a debt, you put those funds toward the next highest interest debt and continue until it all gets paid.

 Pros and cons of the snowball debt repair method